broadinstitute/cromwell/docs/execution/WorkflowExecution.md

 You'll also notice that the workflow is finalized even though being aborted.
 Finalization is the last step in the execution of a workflow and a chance for each backend to do some work before the workflow is terminated.
-Abort won't deny the chance for backends to finalize the workflow.
+Backends won't be denied the chance to finalize the workflow even if it's being aborted.

 If a job fails with a retryable failure (e.g is preempted), it will **not** be attempted again when the workflow is aborting.